 Between weeks 24 and 28, your doctor will test you for gestational diabetes.
 Gestational diabetes is the result of hormonal changes during pregnancy that interfere with insulin production and/or resistance.
 If you are diagnosed with gestational diabetes, your doctor will determine a course of action to monitor and treat your blood sugar.

 At the end of week 27, your doctor may administer an Rh immune globulin shot.
 This injection prevents antibodies developing that could be harmful to your baby.
 It is only required for women whose blood does not contain an antigen protein found on red blood cells.
 Your blood type determines whether you need this shot or not.

 In the third trimester, your baby will continue to grow and develop.
 By week 27, your baby looks like a thinner and smaller version of what they will look like when they are born.
 Your baby’s lungs and nervous system continue to mature at 27 weeks, although there is a good chance that the baby could survive outside of the womb.

 You may have noticed your baby moving in the last few weeks.
 Now is a great time to start tracking those movements.
-If you notice a decrease in movement (less than six to 10 movements per hour), call your doctor.
+If you notice a decrease in movement (less than 6 to 10 movements per hour), call your doctor.

 Twin development at week 27

 You’ll officially enter the third trimester by the end of week 27.
 You don’t have much longer to go.
 More than half of twin pregnancies are delivered by 37 weeks.
-If you work outside of the home, talk to your doctor about their recommendations for when you should stop working and try to plan your work leave accordingly.
+If you work outside of the home, talk to your doctor about their recommendations for when you should stop working, and try to plan your work leave accordingly.

 27 weeks pregnant symptoms

 By the conclusion of the second trimester, your baby has grown large enough for you to experience physical changes related to their size.
-Common symptoms awaiting you in the third trimester and may begin during week 27 include:
+Common symptoms awaiting you in the third trimester that may begin during week 27 include:

 - mental and physical exhaustion